-The CCSD is officially launching its HALiance project, winning project for Structuring Equipment for Research (Equipex+)*.
-The HALiance project lasts 5,5 years and aims at a major change of HAL (hardware and software infrastructure, technologies and services) while maintaining its current operation.
+The CCSD is officially launching its HALiance project, winner at Structuring Equipment for Research action (EquipEx+)*.
+The HALiance project will last five and a half years and aims at a major transformation of HAL (hardware and software infrastructure, technologies and services) while maintaining its current operation.

-Two work packages are about the hardware infrastructure, which must be secured and adapted to a significant increase of data, and the software infrastructure, which will be deployed in a new application development environment.
+Two work packages are about the hardware infrastructure, which must be secured and adapted to a significant increase in data, and the software infrastructure, which will be deployed in a new application development environment.

-The Equipex+ HALiance is a structuring project for the CCSD.
+The EquipEx+ HALiance is a structuring project for the CCSD.
 Its achievement is a major component of its roadmap.

 * The French government, through its Investment programme for the future (PIA)3, invests in key scientific equipment and seeks to maintain the excellence and leadership of the national research.
 Fifty-two projects were thus selected for a total funding of €422 million as part of the Structuring equipment for research action: EquipEx+ (abbreviation of “equipment of excellence”).